On $m$-Kropina Finsler Metrics of Scalar Flag Curvature: Introduction

-is a Kropina metric for suitable $\eta$ since $\alpha^2+\eta\beta$ can be still Riemannian.
-If $F$ in Theorem \ref{th3} is of constant flag curvature, then the local structure of $\widetilde{F}$ can be determined since $F$ can be determined locally.
-Take $\eta=\langle x,y\rangle$ with $x$ close to origin, and then $\widetilde{F}$ in (\ref{y5}) is a projectively flat Kropina metric with its scalar flag curvature given by
+Theorem \ref{th3} (ii) easily follows from a result in \cite{Y4}, since therein we prove that a locally projectively flat Kropina metric with constant flag curvature is flat-parallel.
+By Theorem \ref{th3} (ii), we can easily obtain a family of Kropina metrics which are of scalar flag curvature but are neither locally projectively flat nor of constant flag curvature in general.
+Take $\eta=\langle x,y\rangle$ with $x$ close to origin, and then $\widetilde{F}$ in (\ref{y5}) is a projectively flat Kropina metric with the flag curvature given by

 Additionally, using Corollary \ref{prop41} below and a warped product method, we obtain a family of Kropina metrics which are locally projectively flat (see Proposition \ref{prop51} below).